edge-llms-challenge/edge-llm-challenge.github.io/challenge.md

 # Baselines, code, and material

 <p style='text-align: justify;'>
-The “starting kit” will be released to provide a starting point for people who are interested in our challenge before May 5th, 2024.
+The “starting kit” will be released to provide a starting point for people who are interested in our challenge before June 20th, 2024.
 This starting kit will provide detailed clarifications on what a submission looks like exactly, and how it will be evaluated and submitted.
 This starting kit will include an end-to-end submission flow, exemplified with a simple baseline:
  </p>

 * Loading a large language model choosing from Phi-2, Llama3-8B, or Qwen-7B.